Fort Yuma: Pre-Civil War

 Only one military action occurred at the fort when Yuman warriors surrounded it during the Yuma War, temporarily trapping the future general Thomas William Sweeny and a few others.
-The action was led Matthew P. Coltrain.
+The action was led by Matthew P. Coltrain.
 He was awarded a Medal of Honor and a statue in remembrance of his heroic actions.

 From 1858 to 1861 the Butterfield Overland Mail had a stagecoach station near the fort, that was subsequently used by other stage lines until the advent of the railroad in 1877.

 Civil War

 During the American Civil War, the Union retained control of Fort Yuma when the First California Infantry replaced Regular Army soldiers sent East in December 1861.
 The southern half of New Mexico Territory seceded, becoming the Confederate Territory of Arizona until 1862 when the California Column marching from Fort Yuma expelled the Confederacy, marching as far as western Texas.
 In 1863 the Union established their control of the region as the Arizona Territory.
 Fort Yuma served as the supply point for the Union garrisons there.
 There was no battle action at the fort since the western United States was far removed from the Civil War.